tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-5-ids-waf.md

      'vote.vote'
    ```

-   You will note that the result will be a HTTP 403 - Forbidden.
+   You will note that the result will be an HTTP 403 - Forbidden.
 This returns from the WAF.

 ---